 4. Turn the key switch on the control panel to the accessory (#3) position to enable the battery-operated accessories.
 Use the up/down switch on the control panel to raise the cutting head from the carriage rest pin.
-Swing the rest pin down below bed level.
+Remove the locking pin and swing the rest pin down below bed level.